antaris-inc/python-xtce/xtce/examples/README.md

         * Reordered BaseContainer and EntryList to meet requirement (EntryList first)
         * Added required Fixed and FixedValue child elements to StringDataEncoding where required.
 FixedValue content is a guess
 * ccsds_660x1g2.xml is copied from CCSDS Green Book 660x1g2 (https://ccsds.org/Pubs/660x1g2.pdf) section ANNEX A
+    * Changes applied:
+        * Replaced restriction criteria for PWHTMR to match ID=255 instead of 256, as 255 does not fit in Header.ID field size
 * ccsds_660x2g2.xml is copied from CCSDS Green Book 660x2g2 (https://ccsds.org/Pubs/660x2g2.pdf)